- Travel and Places

 The world famous Rath Yatra or Car Festival is held here in Puri every July.
 It is Odisha's most famous festival.
 Several thousands of people from across the country take part in this grand procession.
 You could feel the spiritual frenzy of the devotees by observing this festival.
 The video appended on the beginning part of this article takes you to a virtual world of the festival fanfare.
 Please watch it.
 The accompanying music is in Odiya, the language of Odisha.
 It conveys that great spirit of India's one of the largest religious conclaves.

-The festival is held every year in December in the backdrop of the Sun Temple in Konark.
+The festival is held every year in December in the backdrop of the Sun Temple at Konark.
 It is great entertainment event.
 Many celebrated dancers perform at various venues.
 All of them try to reach and give their best performance in the festival without a miss as it offers them such a wonderful audience.
 The festival is being jointly organized by the Odisha Tourism Department and Odisha Research Center.
-The idea behind the festival is to promote the various features of Indian dance heritage and to promote the tourism potentiality of Konark thanks to its World Heritage status and to popularize the state as a hot choice of the travelers.
+The idea behind the festival is to promote the various features of Indian dance heritage and to promote the tourism potentiality of Konark thanks to its World Heritage status and to popularize the state as a hot choice for the travelers.

 What I covered here is the knowledge and experience that I gathered during my two-week long stay in Odisha a few years back.
 My place of the camp was Berhampur and from where I moved to all major places except Cuttack.
 This is just a glance of Odisha's total attractions.
 For a comprehensive study, you may please visit the official website of the Tourism Department, Government of Odisha.
 For your convenience, I place below the links to some official portals related to Odisha Tourism.